dereuromark/cakephp-test-helper/README.md

 - [Full Documentation](docs/README.md)

 ## Limitations
-Executing the tests and coverage from the web backend usually can not work for long running tests due to the timeout issues.
+Executing the tests and coverage from the web backend usually can not work for long-running tests due to the timeout issues.
 Make sure you raise the apache/nginx settings here if you want to use this functionality here.

 The focus is on providing an overview and quickly generating the desired classes with a single mouse click.